 Ed Henry currently serves as Fox News Channel's (FNC) chief national correspondent.
 He joined the network in June 2011 and is based in Washington, D.C.Read More

-Most recently in 2018, Henry earned widespread praise for his hard hitting interviews with campaign advisor for President Donald Trump Katrina Pierson, and then-Environmental Protection Agency Administrator, Scott Pruitt.
+Most recently, Henry kicked off the FNC's coverage of the U.S. Summit with North Korea in Vietnam.
+He anchored the hour-long summit preview, live from Hanoi, Vietnam.
+In 2018 Henry earned widespread praise for his hard hitting interviews with campaign advisor for President Donald Trump Katrina Pierson, and then-Environmental Protection Agency Administrator, Scott Pruitt.
 Additionally, he provided live coverage from Helsinki, Finland during President Donald Trump's meeting with Russian President Vladmir Putin.

 During the 2016 election, Henry reported on former Secretary of State Hillary Clinton while covering the campaign trail and making national headlines for his questioning during a news conference.
 Throughout his tenure at FNC, Henry has covered all major news stories involving President Barack Obama and his administration as FNC's chief White House correspondent.